 Married taxpayers filing jointly, where one spouse has a work eligible SSN and one spouse does not, are eligible for a payment of $1,400, in addition to $1,400 per each qualifying dependent with a valid SSN or Adoption Taxpayer Identification Number issued by the IRS.
 The rebate amount is phased out above certain income levels.

 The 2021 Economic Impact Payments (EIP3) are advanced payments of the 2021 RRC.
 The IRS started issuing the EIP3 to eligible individuals in phases in March of 2021.
 EIP3 will be sent each week to eligible individuals throughout most of the calendar year 2021 by direct deposit or mailed as a check or a debit card as the IRS continues to process tax returns.

 EIP3 payments are separate from EIP1 and EIP2 payments, which are advance payments of the tax year 2020 RRC.
 For more information on the 2020 RRC or 2020 EIPs, see the 2020 Recovery Rebate Credit & Economic Impact Payments section.

 No action is needed by most qualified taxpayers to receive the EIP3.
 Most of the 2021 EIP3s were automatic and made through direct deposit, although some taxpayers received a check or debit card in the mail.
 The form of payment for EIP3s may differ from the first and second rounds of EIP.

 Generally, only people who qualify for the RRC, but don’t normally file a tax return and don’t receive federal benefits will not receive advanced payments and will need to file a 2021 tax return and claim the full amount of RRC at that time.

 Taxpayers can check the Get My Payment tool on IRS.gov to see the payment status of the EIP3.
 You can find help for using this tool under Frequently Asked Questions.
-Where’s My Refund and Online Account will not provide the status of your EIP3.
+The IRS tools Where’s My Refund and Online Account will not provide the status of your EIP3.
 Get My Payment was the only option available to get your payment status, however it is no longer available, review your online account for EIP payment amounts issued.